e-gun/HipparchiaLexicalData/README.md

 dictionaries, grammatical data, word counts

 here you will find:
-* P J Heslin's prebuilt data
+* P J Heslin's prebuilt parsing data
 * H Dik's logeion entries
+* Perseus Latin lexical data
 * pre-built wordcounts via a run of `HipparchiaBuilder` followed by `archivewordcounts.py` [which is availaible in this repository]

 ***